Hermzy14/farmingSim/protocol.md

 ## An example scenario
 1. Sensor Node ID= 1 is started:
-- It initializes its sesors(1 temprature senor, 2 humidity sensors) and its actuator (a window)
+- It initializes its sensors(1 temperature sensor, 2 humidity sensors) and its actuator (a window)
 - It establishes a TCP connection with the control panel and send a registration packet.
 2. Sensor Node ID=2 is started:
 - It initializes its sensors (1 temperature sensor) and actuators (2 fans and a heater).